sshivendra14/eb04-ITCODER-Fibbonacci/storyboard/README.md

 #### 2.3 Set the Pathway Activities:
 1.Click on start button to start the simulator.<br>
-2.Click on next button until an input field appears on the window.<br>
-3.Enter the value in the given range.<br>
+2.Enter the value in the given range.<br>
-4.Click on next button to start the fibonacci computation process.<br>
+3.Click on next button to start the fibonacci computation process.<br>
-5.Click on next button to see which line of code is getting executed at each step of execution.<br>
+4.Click on next button to see which line of code is getting executed at each step of execution.<br>
-6.After the program gets executed completely click the reset button to clear the window to test for new value.<br>
+5.After the program gets executed completely click the reset button to clear the window to test for new value.<br>

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: